infozenfrance/Phraseanet-Docs/en/User/Guide/Search.rst

 Check or uncheck the Phraseanet bases and collections to search in.

-It is possible to un-select all the :term:`Phraseanet bases<Base>` and collections.
+It is possible to un-select all the :term:`Phraseanet bases<Phraseanet Base>` and collections.
 Click on "None" or on each of the bases to select or deselect them.

 .. note::

     If no collection is selected, then the search is on all the Phraseanet bases and collections of the instance.

 The available filters allow to narrow the search results :